jinghao666/kdenlive/dev/ideas/Icons.md

 Goal: Create an icon set which use a **consistent style** (currently different themes are mixed) and which is also available as **dark theme** variant.

+Two variants are possible:

+* Follow the [Breeze](https://github.com/KDE/breeze-icons) theme guidelines
+* Use an own icon theme

 Ideas:

 * Define some icon guidelines (see [GitLab Iconography](https://design.gitlab.com/product-foundations/iconography/) for an example)